dugsq/xenograte-xct/README.md

   end
 end
 ```
 The above is a hello world xenode as a producer example.
-It will write a message to it's children every 1.5 seconds when the loop_delay value is set to 1.5.
-The message will have the value of "hello world" in it's data.
+It will write a message to its children every 1.5 seconds when the loop_delay value is set to 1.5.
+The message will have the value of "hello world" in its data.
 ```ruby
 class DataWriterNode
   include XenoCore::NodeBase